wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

 ## Password recovery flow

-The password recovery for of WSO2 Identity Server is as follows:
+The password recovery flow of WSO2 Identity Server is as follows:

 1. User provides a set of unique claims to identify the user account.
 2. The API prompts the user to select a channel from the available notification channels for receiving the username recovery notification.